 - 1. A criminal history and CA/N check must be completed for anyone living in the home, age 16 and above, excluding youth in foster care: - 1.
 Prior to final approval of an out of home placement under the custody of CA with an unlicensed relative or other suitable person, or - 2.
 Prior to final approval of a foster home license, or - 3.
 Prior to final approval of an adoptive home study. - 2.
-For all youth living in the home, ages 16 and 17 (excluding youth in foster care), and youth who age out of care and later voluntarily return to foster care, criminal history and CA/N history must include the following: - 1.
+For all youth living in the home, ages 16 and 17 (excluding youth in foster care): - 1.
 A FamLink records check, and - 2.
 A background check conducted by DSHS Background Check Central Unit (BCCU). - 3.
 For all adults living in the home, age 18 and above, criminal history and CA/N history must include the following: - 1.
 A FamLink records check, - 2.
 A background check conducted by BCCU, - 3.
 An FBI/WSP fingerprint based criminal history check processed by BCCU; unless the check is for renewal of a foster home license, and - 4.
 For persons who have lived outside of Washington State in the preceding five years, an out of state child abuse and neglect history check from all other states where the individual has lived during that time.